If you are planning on manufacturing food, you will need a food business licence from Brisbane City Council.

 Before you start trading, a Council Environmental Health Officer will conduct a final inspection of the food premises to ensure it is constructed in accordance with the approved design plans.
 To arrange your final inspection, contact Council approximately one week before construction is due to finish to schedule a suitable date and time.

-To limit delays, use the Food Business Final Inspection Checklist (Word - 134kb) to confirm that essential works have been completed before the date of your final inspection.
+To limit delays, use the New Food Business Final Inspection Checklist or the Taking Over an Existing Business Inspection Checklist to confirm that essential works are complete before the date of your final inspection.

 The Local Government Toolbox provides helpful tools and resources.